lightspeedwp/to-search/README.md

 ## Contributing to the Tour Operator Search Plugin

-If you're a developer who's spotted a bug issue and have a fix, or simply have functionality you think would extend our core theme, we are always happy to accept your contribution!
+If you're a developer who's spotted a bug issue and have a fix, or simply have the functionality you think would extend our core theme, we are always happy to accept your contribution!

 Visit the [Tour Operator Search Plugin on Github](https://github.com/lightspeeddevelopment/to-search/) and submit a Pull Request with your updates.